Your child is social and wants to make friends… but other kids aren’t interested. Here’s how to help your child rejected by peers.

 Is your child inviting peer rejection?

+Why?
 By creating her own solutions, she’ll see herself as someone who can get through a difficult situation.
-She’s strong.
-She doesn’t need to tolerate mean kids.
-She can do something about it.
-She’s empowered.
+She’s strong and empowered.
+She doesn’t need to tolerate mean kids and can do something about it.

-Show empathy for her feelings and teach empathy by asking her to imagine what other kids feel.
-Don’t always jump in or overreact since kids tend to move on quickly.
-Give her tools to handle peer rejection in childhood (looking for hints, for instance).
-And create conducive environment through play dates with family, friends or mommy groups.
+Show empathy for her feelings and teach her to be empathetic too by asking her to imagine what other kids feel.
+Don’t always jump in or overreact, since kids tend to move on quickly.
+Give her tools to handle peer rejection, and create conducive environment through play dates or smaller groups.

-As parents, we feel so helpless witnessing our kids experience rejection of any kind.
-But we’re not helpless.
+As parents, we feel so helpless watching our kids experience rejection of any kind.
 Use these tips to better prepare your child to play with others, even if they don’t always want to play with her.